 National Sheep Industry Improvement CenterThe U.S. Department of Agriculture’s Agricultural Marketing Service is seeking nominations for positions on the National Sheep Industry Improvement Center Board of Directors.
-There are three vacant positions for the 2018 board, of which two vacancies are for sheep producers and one vacancy for a person with expertise in marketing.
+There are two vacant positions for the 2020 board, of which one vacancy is for sheep producers and one vacancy for a person with expertise in finance and management.
 Any U.S. sheep producer may be nominated for the producer positions and anyone with expertise in finance and management may be nominated for the marketing position.

 CLICK HERE for the NSIIC Board of Directors Application.

 The board is composed of seven voting members and two non-voting members.
 Voting members include four active U.S. sheep producers, two members with expertise in finance and management, and one member with expertise in lamb or wool product marketing.
 Non-voting members include USDA’s Under Secretary for Marketing and Regulatory Programs, and Under Secretary for Research, Education, and Economics.
 USDA selects appointees from candidates nominated by certified national sheep industry organizations.